Settings / Tides

 - Distance Threshold: (Only SEAiq Pilot) This is the maximum distance a tide station may be from the current route to be automatically selected for Own-Ship.
 The default is 1NM.

-- Interpolate Tide for Own-Ship: (Only SEAiq Pilot) When enabled, the water level at Own-Ship will be estimated using linear interpolation based on relative positions along the route.
+- Interpolate Tide for Own-Ship: (Only SEAiq Pilot) When enabled, the water level at Own-Ship is estimated using linear interpolation based on relative positions along the route.
 Please understand that interpolation is based on the closest position of the route to the station.
 If a station is past the end of a route then then interpolation is based on the end-point of the route.
 Important: Depending on conditions, linear interpolation may not be an accurate method to estimate tides.
 Knowledge of local conditions should be used to evaluate accuracy of estimates.
 The following conditions must hold for this to be enabled:

 - Track Nearest Tide Stations must be enabled.